NERC-CEH/data-science-toolbox/CONTRIBUTING.md

 3. [Clone the repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository?tool=webui) or your forked remote repository respectively, which creates a local copy of the files on your machine.
 	- This local repository tracks the remote repository hosted on GitHub and you can run commands such as '*git fetch origin*' and '*git pull origin*' to update your local copy when the remote repository changes (see [Git fetch and merge](https://longair.net/blog/2009/04/16/git-fetch-and-merge/)).

 4. Create a branch either locally ('*git branch new_branch_name*') or on the remote GitHub page ([creating branch via GitHub](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository)).
 It is recommended to use local branches for just playing around with the code and remote branches for specific development goals that you hope to share with the community.
 Ideally, to keep remote branches from deviating too much from the main branch, their scope should remain focused and relatively short term.
+Make sure you have ['*checked out*'](https://www.atlassian.com/git/tutorials/using-branches/git-checkout) the local branch before starting work on it, this can be done via *'git checkout branch_name'*.

 > [!TIP]
 > - To work locally on remote branches you need to create a local branch that tracks the remote one via '*git checkout -b branch_name origin/remote_branch_name*'.